Update 31/03/2018: I have completed my PhD and am no longer maintaining this page. Please see my personal website for up to date information.

 PhD project: Mathematical and statistical challenges of gastroenteritis surveillance

-I am a PhD student on the Complexity Science Doctoral Training Program at the University of Warwick, and in the Zeeman Institute: SBIDER.
-I am working on my PhD project with Thomas House and the Real-time Syndromic Surveillance Team at Public Health England, using mathematical and statistical methods to develop syndromic surveillance systems of gastrointestinal illness.
-During the second year of my PhD I was on placement with the Real-time Syndromic Surveillance Team in Birmingham.
+I completed my PhD as part of the Complexity Science Doctoral Training Program at the University of Warwick and in the Zeeman Institute: SBIDER in 2017.
+I worked on my PhD with Thomas House and the Real-time Syndromic Surveillance Team at Public Health England, using mathematical and statistical methods to develop syndromic surveillance systems of gastrointestinal illness.
+During the second year of my PhD I was on secondment with the Real-time Syndromic Surveillance Team in Birmingham.

-From March 2017 I will additionally be a postdoctoral research associate at the University of Manchester on the EPSRC-funded project Operationalising Modern Mathematical Epidemiology with Thomas House and Tim Kinyanjui.
+From March 2017 I am a postdoctoral research associate at the University of Manchester on the EPSRC-funded project Operationalising Modern Mathematical Epidemiology with Thomas House and Tim Kinyanjui.

 Research internship: modelling VL in Brazil